ramblingsofadev/docs/controllers.md

 <h2 id="basics">Basics</h2>

 A controller contains the methods that are invoked when a [request comes through](routing.md).
 Your controllers can either extend `Controller` or be a [`Closure`](#closure-controllers).
-Let's say you needed an endpoint to create a user.
+Let's say you needed an endpoint to get a user.
 Simple:

 ```php
 use Aphiria\Api\Controllers\Controller;